 Sal Dolce di Cervia

-Even the salt is special!
-Much like France’s fleur de sel or England’s Maldon, the sea salt in Cervia, known as Sal Dolce di Cervia is produced near the Po River delta and is harvested by hand from salt ponds.
 The particular mineral contents of the ponds lend the salt a mild, faintly sweet flavor, hence the name Sal Dolce di Cervia.
-One of the salterns, Salina Camillone, has been recognized by Slow Food International as a Presidia, worthy of preservation.
+One of the salterns, Salina Camillone, has been recognized by Slow Food International as a Presidia worthy of preservation.
 Camillone’s salfiore, a fine, flaky salt like fleur de sel, has been favored by the Vatican for centuries, and so it is also called sale dei papi, or the pope’s salt.
 They also produce a coarser riserva.

 Strozzapreti

-Like many Emilia Romagna foods, strozzapreti gets its name from historic origins.
+Like many Emilia Romagna foods, strozzapreti gets its name from its historic origins.
 The name strozzapreti translates to “strangle the priests” and reflects Romagna’s longtime anti-clerical sentiment, having been a Papal State for centuries.
 One of the explanations is that the action of twisting the pasta between the hands is like the action of snapping a clergyman’s neck.
-Another is that households would serve strozzapreti pasta to priests when they came over for dinner, hoping that they’d eat their fill of the pasta to the point of choking, so the family could reserve more precious foods, like meat, for themselves.
+Another is that households would serve strozzapreti pasta to priests when they came over for dinner, hoping that they’d eat their fill of the pasta to the point of choking so the family could reserve more precious foods, like meat, for themselves.

 Formaggio di Fossa

 The tiny hill town of Sogliano sul Rubicone is built atop a mound of porous limestone.
 During medieval times, residents carved pits in their soft stone basements to hide their sheep’s milk cheese from papal tax collectors.
-The pressure of packing the cheeses into the pits caused them to expel liquids, which penetrate the pit walls, and are reabsorbed over the months in storage, bringing with them minerals from the limestone.
-The resulting cheese, Formaggio di Fossa, is a staple dairy product in Emilia Romagna foods and has a sharp flavor and faintly chalky texture, excellent to savor with crisp, flinty white wines.
+The pressure of packing the cheeses into the pits caused them to expel liquids, which penetrate the pit walls and are reabsorbed over the months in storage, bringing minerals from the limestone.

 Savòr

-An autumnal conserve often paired with the region’s authentic Italian recipes, savòr is made with quince, apples, pears, nuts (including almonds, hazelnuts and walnuts) and saba, the reduced grape juice that makes the base of balsamico.
+An autumnal conserve often paired with the region’s authentic Italian recipes, savòr is made with quince, apples, pears, nuts (including almonds, hazelnuts, and walnuts), and saba, the reduced grape juice that makes the base of balsamico.
 It’s hearty, sweet-savory, and goes very nicely with formaggio di fossa and wedges of piadina.

 Passatelli

-Unlike typical authentic Italian recipes for pasta, which uses flour and eggs and/or water, the recipe for passatelli produces something akin to a dumpling made from bread crumbs, eggs, Parmigiano-Reggiano, flour and a touch of nutmeg.
-These ingredients are mixed into a thick paste, which is then extruded through a press similar to a potato ricer directly into simmering broth, forming thick, shaggy noodles..
+Unlike typical authentic Italian pasta recipes, which use flour eggs, and/or water, the recipe for passatelli produces something akin to a dumpling made from bread crumbs, eggs, Parmigiano-Reggiano, flour, and a touch of nutmeg.

-While the authentic Italian recipe for passatelli calls for the pasta to be served in a broth, nowadays chefs are draining the noodles and pan-frying them with other ingredients.
+While the authentic Italian recipe for passatelli calls for the pasta to be served in a broth, nowadays, chefs are draining the noodles and pan-frying them with other ingredients.
 The dough for passatelli can also be rolled into a single log known as salame matto and poached in broth, then served with braised meat and boiled potatoes.

 Cagnina di Romagna